 The new retirement plan must be available for all employees, including yourself.
 You’re required to be a fiduciary for this plan, which means you must set the financial best interests of all employees first and foremost.
 That’s another reason why you want to choose a reasonable income level.
 Salaries are part of establishing compliance with IRS and Department of Labor regulations regarding ROBS funding, as long as the amount chosen is reasonable.
 A too-generous income for your title, duties, profits, or industry can be considered contrary to your fiduciary duty.

 The IRS also requires you to be an active employee and have an operational role.
 To use ROBS, you can’t be a passive business owner.
 As a result of this active employee requirement, many advisors recommend you pay yourself a salary, as it’s a way of proving that you are an employee.
 However, several other factors can prove to the government that you’re an employee.
 That means taking a draw is also acceptable — if that works better for you and your business.
-But you must ensure your income comes from business operations, not directly from your ROBS funds.

 Want to know all the ins and outs of ROBS?
 See our Complete Guide to 401(k) Financing: Rollovers as Business Startups (ROBS).